The Office of Residence Life shall provide technical and operational assistance

 for various functions and therefore have hours of operation and blackout

-times per the discretion of the Community Director, based on special needs
+times per the discretion of the Residence Hall Manager, based on special needs

 of the residents and guests.
 Removal of furniture is strictly prohibited.